Unity-Technologies/datasetinsights/docs/source/Evaluation_Tutorial.md

 ## Part 1: Datasets

-> TODO: finalize name for datasets (i.e. real, synthetic large and small) and make sure the name is consistently used throughout the guide and blog post.
-We use placeholders `UnityGroceries-Synthetic` and `UnityGroceries-RealWorld` in this document.

 ### UnityGroceries-Synthetic dataset

 We've made a small sample from UnityGroceries-Synthetic dataset of 5k images generated using the [SynthDet](https://github.com/Unity-Technologies/SynthDet) Unity environment.
 To train a model on this dataset, you can skip directly to [part 2](#part-2-train-a-model) of this guide where you'll use a pre-compiled kubeflow pipeline that is already configured to fetch and then train on this sample dataset.

 A larger dataset of 400k we used in our experiments can be made available [upon request](https://forms.gle/2BmZYQJmziq3ipK88).
 This dataset is not required to follow this tutorial.

-### UnityGroceries-RealWorld dataset
+### UnityGroceries-Real dataset

-We've also made a new [dataset of 1.3k real images](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/UnityGroceriesRealWorld.md) which contain groceries and corresponding bounding boxes.
+We've also made a new [dataset of 1.3k real images](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/UnityGroceriesReal.md) which contain groceries and corresponding bounding boxes.
 You can look at it if you wish, or simply [skip ahead](#part-2-train-a-model) if you're interested in training a model on this dataset.
 The test split of this dataset will be used in [part 3](#part-3-evaluate-a-model).

 ### Create a new synthetic dataset using Unity Simulation (optional)